-In order to complete the Advanced Diploma, you need 290 credits – 120 of these have to come from the Advanced units (existing modules or the old style AFPC), 40 have to come from Diploma level – the rest can come from anywhere.
+In order to complete the Advanced Diploma, you need 290 credits – 120 of these have to come from the Advanced level 6 units, 40 have to come from Diploma level 4 which include all the CII R0 exams (except R05) and the ‘J’ exams.
+All other credits can be gained at any level (except LF1).
 You have to take AF5 – it’s compulsory!

 Once you’ve got your 290 credits, you can use the letters APFS after your name.
 You can also apply for Chartered Financial Planner status – as long as you have 5 years’ industry experience.
 This, we believe, is what a lot of advisers are now aiming for as this now puts our profession at the same level as those professions we often work closely with; Chartered Accountants and Solicitors.

-Making the jump from a Diploma paper to an Advanced paper is not easy, and it should not be underestimated how much effort needs to be put in.
-The exams jump from multi-choice and multi-response and short answer questions to long case studies and fact finds – I don’t think anyone would say they’re easy.
-However, if you want Chartered status and the recognition from your clients as well as your peers it’s well worth the effort.
+Making the jump from a CII Diploma exam to an Advanced exam is not easy, and it should not be underestimated how much effort needs to be put in.
+The exams jump from multi-choice and multi-response and short-answer questions to long case studies and fact-finds.
+However, if you want Chartered status and the recognition from your clients as well as your peers, it’s well worth the effort.

 There is of course plenty of help around as well.
-Here at Brand Financial Training we offer mock papers on AF1, AF2, AF3, AF4 and AF5.
-Following the CII guidance of which J0 and R0 study texts to use for the AF exams, we also offer various resources including study notes, calculation workbooks and webinars from the relevant R0 and J0 exams.
+Here at Brand Financial Training, we offer mock papers on AF1, AF4 and AF7 and a full fact-find analysis for AF5.
+We also offer various other resources including study notes and calculation workbooks.

 For more information on the Advanced Diploma go to: https://brandft.co.uk/cii-advanced-diploma-in-financial-planning/